Leighton and Eaton Constantine: Housing

 This table shows how the number of houses in Leighton has changed and increased since 1831.

 In 2012, the average house value in Leighton was £360,967, compared to the UK average house price of £228,385.
 Amongst the local houses there are 37 listed buildings in the village, including the post office and Leighton Hall as well as some private residential houses.
 Leighton Hall is a large Grade II listed manor house overlooking the River Severn and the Welsh hills from its south-facing gardens.

 Notable people

+Antiquary Edward Williams (1762-1833) was baptised at Leighton in 1762.

 Cricketer William Wingfield was vicar of Leighton from 1863 to 1901.

 Mary Webb, born at Leighton Lodge in 1881 and lived there before moving to Much Wenlock at age one, was an English romantic novelist and poet of the early 20th century, who set all six of her novels in South Shropshire.
 The 1950 Michael Powell and Emeric Pressburger production of Webb's Gone to Earth was filmed in the area.
-In 1957 the local comprehensive school in Pontesbury, Mary Webb School and Science College, was named in her honour.

 Admiral Sir Richard Onslow was born at Garmston in 1904.